varsh99/Stock_man/README.md

 *Adding the details of stocks sold on a particular day *Finding the remaining stocks
-*Calculating the opening and closing balance of a day *Calculating the profit and loss of a day.
+*Calculating the opening and closing balance of a day

 The coding involves basic structures and for loop concepts which are used to achieve the process of stock management.
 Structures to get date and stock details are created.